ebi-webcomponents/nightingale/packages/nightingale-textarea-sequence/README.md

 [![Published on NPM](https://img.shields.io/npm/v/@nightingale-elements/nightingale-textarea-sequence.svg)](https://www.npmjs.com/package/@nightingale-elements/nightingale-textarea-sequence)

-A custom element that creates a formatted text area to capture sequences.
-It uses [QuillJS](https://quilljs.com/) to format the textarea.
+A custom element that creates a formatted text box to capture sequences.
+It uses [QuillJS](https://quilljs.com/) to format the content of the text box.

 ## Usage